Teneriffe Falls: Gorgeous Waterfall near Seattle

-Teneriffe Falls in one of my favorite waterfall hikes near Seattle and one of my favorite waterfalls in Washington!
+Teneriffe Falls in one of my favorite waterfall hikes near Seattle and one of my favorite waterfall hikes near Seattle.
 It’s also less crowded than many hikes near North Bend even though it’s just a couple miles from the Mt Si trailhead.
 This trail connects to the Mt Si Trail and the Talus Loop.
 At 6 miles round trip and 1500 feet of elevation gain, it’s a moderate day hike perfect for most of the year and any weather.

 Teneriffe Falls is located on the homeland of the Snoqualmie, Duwamish and Coast Salish people.